alneberg/sillymap/README.md

      pip install sillymap

+## Example

+    $ sillymap index
+    This should index your input fasta

+    $ sillymap map
+    This should map your sequences against an index

 ## Course goals and content

 * Distributed project handling, including using version control system for source code.